temporalio/documentation/docs/go-run-your-first-app.md

 Before starting, make sure you have looked over the [tutorial prerequisites](/docs/go-sdk-tutorial-prerequisites).

 This tutorial uses a fully working template application which can be downloaded as a zip or converted to a new repository in your own Github account and cloned.
-Github's [creating a repository from a template guide](creating a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)) will walk you through the steps.
+Github's ["Creating a Repository from a Template" guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) will walk you through the steps.

 - [Github source](https://github.com/temporalio/money-transfer-project-template-go)
 - [Zip download](https://github.com/temporalio/money-transfer-project-template-go/archive/main.zip)